-Something very easily overlooked when it comes to weight loss and weight gain is STRESS.
+Something very easily overlooked when it comes to weight loss and weight gain is stress.
 Stress is often underestimated.
-I don’t mean just the huge stressful events in life (although it does include those) but I really mean, the stresses of daily life.
+I don’t mean just the huge stressful events in life (although those do include them), but I really mean the stresses of daily life.

 What is for dinner?

-How are the kids going to get to the 5 different things we have this evening?
+How will the kids get to the five different things we have this evening?

 Why am I always running 15 minutes late?